MickeyZyk/grav-headless/pages/bakers/pages/about-us/bakersabout.en.md

     -
         name: 'Adam Škápa'
         text: 'Future Bakery as a strong, original story.
 Future Bakery is a mediator, visionary, monk, guru, teacher, master, lover, sex, wild passion as well as a game with clear rules… crime and punishment, feast and work, entertainment, euphoria as well as hard work or tears, winning and losing, lover and friend….
 Future Bakery is a laboratory of positive emotions, of inner challenge, it’s an alchymist.
 Future Bakery is primarily a strong original positive story!
 Future Bakery clearly and sensitively sets cooperation rules for everybody and clarifies mutual orientation.
 There is no discrimination or limits to your fantasy, motivation is the main aspect which Future Bakery uses phenomenally.
 And there is a feedback and final evaluation.'
-    -
-        name: 'Michal Černý'
-        text: 'It is a great means of self realization and use of innate talent which companies a person from basic school when his / her story got into a school magazine.
-The first public copy is simply experience that you can do with or you go further and as you grow you find out what power the word has and how you can shape it.
-This platform offers me such experience and moreover, with such well-known brands.
-Every author has a message, subconscious information or experience that he or she want to send further to the world.
-And each of these opportunities should not be just left.
-Above al this there is a simple joy from creating and sometimes a great message that your idea was liked and has been processed among the winning ones.'
 reward: '287 000 USD'
 ideas: '42 587'
 bakers: '11 893'